sharetribe/sharetribe/README.md

 1. Create a IAM role which has full S3 access.
 Save the AWS access and secret keys.

 1. In the S3 console, create two buckets, one for upload and one for permanent storage.
-For example `your-sharetribe-images` and `your-sharetribe-images-tmp`.
+For example `your-AVA ONE-images` and `your-AVA ONE-images-tmp`.

-1. Set the upload bucket (`your-sharetribe-images-tmp`) to have an expiration (for example, of 14 days) using [lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html)
+1. Set the upload bucket (`your-AVA ONE-images-tmp`) to have an expiration (for example, of 14 days) using [lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html)

 1. [Enable CORS on the upload bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html).

-1. Set the following configuration in your sharetribe `config.yml`: `s3_bucket_name: "your-sharetribe-images"` `s3_upload_bucket_name:  "your-sharetribe-images-tmp"`
+1. Set the following configuration in your AVA ONE `config.yml`: `s3_bucket_name: "your-AVA ONE-images"` `s3_upload_bucket_name:  "your-AVA ONE-images-tmp"`

-1. Add your AWS keys to the sharetribe app.
+1. Add your AWS keys to the AVA ONE app.
 The best way to do that is via environment variables, rather than checking them into your `config.yml`.
 Set the `aws_access_key_id` and `aws_secret_access_key` environment variables to the values for the IAM user.

 1. (Optional) When you enable S3, uploaded images are linked directly to the S3 bucket.
 If you want to serve these assets through CDN, you can set the `user_asset_host` configuration option in addition to `asset_host` in `config/config.yml`.